Marekkel/EdgeECG-RealTime-ECG-Monitoring/README.md

 | F | Fusion beats | `F` |
 | Q | Unknown, paced, or other beats | `/`, `f`, `Q` |

-The notebook uses the same 256-sample beat window format and the same baseline/pruning/INT8 export structure as the binary workflow.
+Both multi-class notebooks use the same 256-sample beat window format and the same baseline/pruning/INT8 export structure as the binary workflow.

+The `_da` notebook adds training-only augmentation for rare classes `S`, `V`, and `F`.
+It augments only `X_train` and `y_train` after the train/validation/test split, keeping validation and test sets untouched.
+The augmentation applies amplitude scaling, small temporal shifts, Gaussian noise, and baseline wander before z-score normalization.

 ### Multi-Class Model Results